Feb 18th, 2019

 “Canada is a liberal democratic state that jealously guards its citizens’ rights to free expression, which must include expression that is critical of government and advocates on matters of public policy,” stated Justice Centre President John Carpay.

-A hearing of the Justice Centre’s application to intervene has not been scheduled.
+A hearing of the Justice Centre’s application to intervene took place October 29, 2020.
+A decision is pending.